This post is also available in:

 21. The name of the prairie river where a school posted a photograph of hoodoos standing above the river valley.

-23. The name of the school where the European explorer John Cabot is believed to have first sighted land that we now call Canada.
+23. The name of the school where the European explorer John Cabot is believed to have first sighted the land we now call Canada.

 24. The name of the First Nation community about 180 km north-west of Sioux Lookout whose students posted pictures of the sky on their beautiful Treaty 9 lands.

-26. The part of Ottawa where a Gr.
+26. The suburb of Ottawa where a Gr.
 6 French Immersion class used a Padlet to post videos en Français about things they value in their local community.

-28. The name of the Toronto school which posted a video with drawings and a song about all of the Prime Ministers of Canada.
+28. The name of the Toronto school which posted a video with drawings and a song about all 27 Prime Ministers of Canada.

 29. The name of the town where the school posted that they live in the center of Canada!